 4. Anti-stress or anti-depression properties of Lemon oil

-Limonene, γ‐terpinene and citral found in lemon oil modulate serum corticosterone and brain neurotransmitter related to the stress response improve creativity, mood, and health by modulating GABAnergic, serotonergic, and dopaminergic systems in the brain (7).
-Thus lemon oil aroma possesses anxiolytic, an antidepressant-like effect which alleviates both physical and psychological stress and helps with relaxation (8).
+Limonene, γ‐terpinene, and citral found in lemon oil modulate serum corticosterone and brain neurotransmitter related to the stress response to improve creativity, mood, and health by modulating GABAnergic, serotonergic, and dopaminergic systems in the brain (7).
+Thus lemon oil aroma possesses anxiolytic, an antidepressant-like effect that alleviates both physical and psychological stress and helps with relaxation (8).

 5. Anticancer properties

 Lemon essential oil (60 g/ml) exhibited strong antioxidant activities as well as antiproliferative activity against the HeLa cell line (39%).
 Limonenes present in lemon oil induce apoptosis on tumor cells and inhibit the growth of human cervical adenocarcinoma cell lines (9).
 Moreover, limonene also inhibits pulmonary adenoma formation and the occurrences of forestomach tumors thus inhibit carcinogen-induced neoplasia (10).

 6. Insect repellents

 Application of lemon oil is highly toxic against Aedes (Stegomyia) aegypti which cause dengue fever, chikungunya, Zika fever, Mayaro, yellow fever viruses, and Anopheles stephensi (malaria vector) without adverse effects on the skin or other parts of the body of the human thus protect against mosquito vectors of disease (11, 12).
 Lemon oil also shows insecticidal activities against larvae and adults of Culex pipiens and Musca domestica (13).